 How do you change everything at age 67?

 Tom Coughlin would be a good study for AARP or the Harvard Business School.
 Or both.
 This year he did two very uncharacteristic Coughlin things:

 - He blew up an offense he’s been associated with or ran every season for the last 27.

 - A noted control freak, Coughlin handed the offense to a stranger, Ben McAdoo, a Green Bay assistant.

 A stranger!
-“Well,” he said, “Bill Parcells didn’t know me when he hired me [as a Giants assistant in 1988] either.”
+“Well," he said, “Bill Parcells didn’t know me when he hired me either."

 So, I asked the oldest head coach in the NFL, what does it take to hit restart at age 67?